 Use these tips as a foundation for how to get more Google reviews.

-Remember, Google is only one review platform, so consider how you'll also get reviews on places like Facebook, YP.com or more industry-specific review sites like Porch, Home Advisor, Houzz, Angie's List, etc.
+Remember, Google is only one review platform, so consider how you'll also get reviews on places like Facebook, YP.com or more industry-specific review sites like Porch, Home Advisor, Houzz, Angi, etc.

 The more proactive you are about a plan to collect reviews, reply to review and also handle negative reviews, the more confident you and your team will be to take on this very important aspect of your digital marketing plan.